VenkataVardineni/text2video/README.md

 Then open `http://localhost:7860` in your browser.

 **How it works:**
-1. Starts with random noise (pure generation from scratch)
+1. Starts with zero-initialized latents (pure generation from scratch)
 2. Uses DDIM scheduler to denoise step-by-step
 3. Conditions each step on your text prompt
 4. Decodes final latents to video frames
 5. Outputs a video generated entirely from the prompt

+**Note**: The model uses zero initialization instead of random noise, providing more stable and controlled generation.

 **Note**: You need a trained checkpoint (from step 2) to run inference.
 The model generates videos from scratch - no video input required.